GothenburgBitFactory/tw.org/content/docs/taskserver/configure.md

 If the `TASKDDATA` variable is not set, then most `taskd` commands require the `--data ...` argument, otherwise the commands rely on the `TASKDDATA` value to indicate the location.
 Everything the server does will be confined to that directory.

-Note that there are two \'D\'s in `TASKDDATA`, and omitting one is a common mistake to make.
+Note that there are two 'D's in `TASKDDATA`, and omitting one is a common mistake to make.

 Note that there must be write permission in the directory for the user that will run the server.